mmori7/mmori7/README.md

 - 👋 Hi, I’m @mmori7
-- 👀 I’m interested in web Developing
+- 👀 I’m interested in data science
-- 🌱 I’m currently in 11th STD
+- 🌱 I’m currently in computer science UG
-- 📫 How to reach me - mohitmori7124@gmail.com
+- 📫 How to reach me - mohit03mori@gmail.com

 <!---
 mmori7/mmori7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.